wuyongzheng/taxobox/README.md

 ## Config generation

-Edit `html/pages.json` to add languages, then regenerate pages with:
+Edit `html/pages.json` to add languages or domains, then regenerate pages with:

 ```bash
 python3 scripts/generate-pages.py